 You are allowed to be sick even though you are student

-Contact the FSHS in case you would fall seriously ill during your studies.
-If you have to be on sick leave for more than two months, you should apply for the sickness allowance.
-You shouldn’t spend your student financial aid while you can’t progress in your studies!
+Contact the FSHS in case you fall seriously ill during your studies.
+If you have to be on sick leave for more than two months, you should apply for a sickness allowance.
+You should not spend your student financial aid while you can’t make progress in your studies!
 If your sick leave is shorter than two months, you can continue to draw the student financial aid.
 But do prepare to clarify to Kela if your study progress has slowed down.
 You will need a doctor’s certificate for the account.

-The sick allowance is meant for you if you have to take a sick leave for more than two months from your studies.
-You cannot draw both student financial aid and sickness allowance at the same time, so you’ll need to cancel the student financial aid for the time of your sick leave.
+The sickness allowance is meant for you if you have to take a sick leave for more than two months from your studies.
+You cannot draw both student financial aid and sickness allowance at the same time, so you will need to cancel the student financial aid for the time of your sick leave.
 If you apply for the sickness allowance you have to be unable to study.
-Your doctor (FSHS) will give you a certificate which you have to attach to your sickness allowance application.
-Kela can grant you allowance for 60 days if you have an A-statement certificate from your doctor.
-For a longer leave you have to meet your doctor again and get a B-statement certificate and / or other document to your additional application for longer sickness allowance.
-You can have the general housing allowance to while having the sickness allowance or you can apply for it to help you with the costs of living.
+Your doctor (FSHS) will give you a certificate, which you have to attach to your sickness allowance application.
+Kela can grant you an allowance for 60 days if you have an A-statement certificate from your doctor.
+For a longer leave you have to meet with your doctor again and get a B-statement certificate and / or other document to your additional application for a longer sickness allowance.
+You can have the general housing allowance as usual while having the sickness allowance or you can apply for it to help you with the costs of living.

-The sickness allowance is meant to be an aid for your sickness that lasts less than a year.
+The sickness allowance is meant to be an aid for a sickness, that lasts less than a year.
 If after a year your sickness still continues, you can claim a disability pension.

-For more information on how to apply for sickness allowance or disability pension you can call the Kela or contact the Kela office.
+For more information on how to apply for a sickness allowance or a disability pension you can call Kela or contact the Kela office.

-Different kind of aids for students in Finland – How to get bread to the table?
+Different kinds of aids for students in Finland – How to get bread on the table?

-Finnish students primary source of income are financial aid for students (the study grant + the student loan) and the general housing allowance.
-If you are able you can work during your studies, but remember to keep in mind the annual and monthly limits of earning if you want to draw the study grant and the general housing allowance.
-If you got children then you are allowed to get Kela’s benefits for families with children and you get the provider supplement to the study grant which Kela will grant you automatically when you apply for financial aid for students.
-The social assistance is last-resort aid if you have no other means to finance your living.
-Kela will grant meal subsidy to students so that eating lunch in campus restaurants is affordable.
+Finnish students’ primary sources of income are the financial aid for students (the study grant + the student loan) and the general housing allowance.
+If you can, you can work during your studies, but remember to keep in mind the annual and monthly limits of earning if you want to draw the study grant and the general housing allowance.
+If you have children, you are entitled to receive Kela’s benefits for families with children, and you get a provider supplement to the study grant which Kela will grant you automatically when you apply for financial aid for students.
+The social assistance is a last-resort aid if you have no other means to finance your living.
+Kela grants meal subsidy to students so that eating lunch in campus restaurants is affordable.

 Financial aid for students

-The primary source of income for the Finnish student is financial aid for students.
-The purpose of the aid is to enable full time studying for students.
-The Social Insurance Institution of Finland (Kela) pays the financial aid, but responsible for the aid is the Ministry of Education and Culture.
-The student financial aid consists the study grant and the government guaranteed student loan.
+The primary source of income for a Finnish student is financial aid for students.
+The purpose of the aid is to enable full-time studying for students.
+The Social Insurance Institution of Finland (Kela) pays the financial aid, but the Ministry of Education and Culture is responsible for it.
+The student financial aid consists of the study grant and the government guaranteed student loan.
 Students renting an apartment in Finland can also claim general housing allowance.
-If you are Finnish student and you study abroad you can apply for housing supplement when you apply for the financial aid for students.
+If you are a Finnish student and you study abroad you can apply for housing supplement when you apply for the financial aid for students.

-In order to receive financial aid, students must achieve enough credits (at least 5 credits per month AND at least 20 credits during academic year).
+In order to receive the student financial aid, students must achieve enough credits (at least 5 credits per month for the months you receive the aid AND at least 20 credits during an academic year).
 The limit for the credit accumulation is set by Kela.
 All income affects the financial aid, so students must keep the limits in mind.
 University students are eligible for the financial aid for 48, 50 or 55 months from the beginning of their studies.
-If they’ve got a very good reason, students may apply for additional aid for a maximum of nine months.
-As a rule, the student financial aid is not paid for the summer months but students can apply for the aid to summer studies as well if they are studying during summer time.
+If they have a very good reason, students may apply for additional aid for a maximum of nine months.
+As a rule, the student financial aid is not paid for the summer months but students can apply for the aid for summer studies as well if they are studying during summer time.